 - Very bad headache.

-- Some people have side effects while getting this drug or within 24 hours after.
-Call your doctor right away if you have fever, chills, muscle or joint pain, flushing or swelling of the face, throwing up, weakness, shortness of breath, very bad dizziness or passing out, or chest pain or pressure.
+- Some people have side effects while getting this drug or within 24 hours after getting this drug.
+Call your doctor right away if you have a fast heartbeat, fever, chills, muscle or joint pain, flushing or swelling of the face, upset stomach or throwing up, weakness, shortness of breath, dizziness or passing out, diarrhea, or chest pain or pressure.